RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

-  * Cryonics has become fear driven and in nearly constant crisis mode.
-Crises driven operation is necessarily mostly reactive rather than proactive.
+  * **Cryonics has become fear driven and in nearly constant crisis mode.
+Crises driven operation is necessarily mostly reactive rather than proactive**.
 This is not how any successful organization advances scientifically or financially.
 Indeed, it is not how success is achieved in any area of organizational operations, even in successfully defending the organization in the long run.
 Because of this situation it is especially difficult for cryonics organizations to have a high level of accountability, even about seemingly harmless facts pertaining to their procedures and policies because cryonics is not an established business institution, has an increasing number of serious enemies, is widely misunderstood, has been subject to unjustified distortion and sensationalism, has been subjected to repeated rounds of invasive and destructive media siege, and is increasingly coming under governmental scrutiny.
 Under such circumstances it is completely understandable for a “bunker mentality” to develop.

   * Further, in order to protect its human cryopatients a cryonics organization may have to develop not only a bunker mentality, but very aggressive and covert means to defend the wellbeing of its patients.
 The author has spent the past several years reading extensively the history of emerging medical, social, political and religious movements.
 In no case was social acceptance or tolerance of any major paradigm changing movement achieved without the use of force and fraud.
 I even include Darwin’s theory of Evolution in this analysis since, as Stephen Jay Gould noted just a few years ago in his book Evolution, evolution is neither widely understood nor accepted more than a hundred years after it was publicly espoused.